Richard Wetherill: Mesa Verde

 The Wetherill family grazed their cattle along the Mancos River south of their ranch.
 The ancient ruins in the canyon were known to travelers and the Wetherill brothers were enthusiastic seekers of ruins and artifacts.
 A Ute Indian named Acowitz told Richard Wetherill of a large ruin in Cliff Canyon.
 On 18 December 1888 Wetherill and his brother in law, Charlie Mason, first saw the Cliff Palace from the top of the mesa.
 Cliff Palace, named by Wetherill, is the largest cliff dwelling in the United States and had been undisturbed for almost 700 years since abandoned by the Ancestral Puebloans.
 Richard Wetherill along with his father B.K.
 Wetherill, brothers Al, John and Win, extended family, and neighbors explored Cliff Palace, digging, excavating, cataloging, photographing, and gathering artifacts.
 The Wetherills sold some of their finds to the Historical Society of Colorado.
-B. K. Wetherhill offered a collection of artifacts to the Smithsonian Institution, but funds to purchase them were not available.
+B. K. Wetherill offered a collection of artifacts to the Smithsonian Institution, but funds to purchase them were not available.

 News of Wetherill's find spread rapidly.
 Among the people who stayed with the Wetherills to explore the cliff dwellings was mountaineer, photographer, and author Frederick H. Chapin who visited the region during 1889 and 1890.
 He described the landscape and ruins in an 1890 article and later in an 1892 book, The Land of the Cliff-Dwellers, which he illustrated with hand-drawn maps and personal photographs.
 The Wetherills also hosted Gustaf Nordenskiöld, a Swede and the son of polar explorer Adolf Erik Nordenskiöld, in 1891.
 Nordenskiöld continued excavations begun by the Wetherills on the impressive Cliff Palace.
 In 1893, Nordenskiöld published an illustrated and scientific account of his investigations called The Cliff Dwellers of the Mesa Verde.
 Nordenskiöld had his artifacts sent to his home country, sparking antagonism and lawsuits against him and the Wetherills in the United States.
 The furor ultimately resulted in the adoption of the U.S. Antiquities Act, forbidding the export of antiquities without a license, and the designation of Mesa Verde as a National Park in 1906.

 Nordenskiöld taught Wetherill the rudimentary archeological techniques of the day (which essentially were to dig with a trowel not a shovel, and to make copious notes on findings).
 He called Wetherill a cowboy "with a surprising degree of education."
 Throughout Wetherill's life he was derided by professional archaeologists and dismissed as a "pot hunter" and "vandal."
 However, many of the largest archaeological museums in the United States would employ Weatherill, finance his expeditions, and purchase his findings.
 Wetherill named the cliff dwellers the Anasazi, the Navajo term for "ancient enemy," and would also coin the term "basket people" for his discoveries of a pre-cliff dweller people later known as Basket Makers."
 Wetherill's claim that the Basket Makers preceded the cliff dwellers was discounted for many years by archaeologists, but has proven to be accurate.